 The 10 Indicators of Student Success include:

-- All students will contribute as active team members.
+- Contributed as an active team member.

 - All students will understand and apply industry-standard technology applications in their occupational area.

 - All students will exit the Career Center with a career/educational plan.